Baha/baha.github.io/_drafts/hello-world.md

 the chance to discuss with a larger audience and collect feedback from both the professional and academic communities.

+My research focuses on the [Erlang programming language](https://www.erlang.org/).
+The name of the blog, *Trial & Erlang*, is a reference to the "Trial & Error" method for solving problems.
+This is the method I tend to use whenever we start a new Erlang project where I have to employ some library with little or no documentation at all (something too common in the life of an Erlang developer).
+Thus, I also intend to write some instructive posts, so that other users can profit from my experience.

 I hope that you enjoy my writing and the posts here are interesting to you.
 Do not miss the chance to comment, even if it's just to say "hi"!